TIBCOSoftware/snappydata/docs/howto/use_stream_processing_with_snappydata.md

 <a id="howto-streams"></a>

-# How to use Stream Processing with SnappyData
+# How to use Stream Processing with TIBCO ComputeDB

-SnappyData supports both the older [Spark Streaming model (based on DStreams)](#dstreams) as well as the newer [Structured Streaming model](#structuredstreaming).
-Unlike the Spark streaming DStreams model, that is based on RDDs, SnappyData supports Spark SQL in both models.
+TIBCO ComputeDB supports both the older [Spark Streaming model (based on DStreams)](#dstreams) as well as the newer [Structured Streaming model](#structuredstreaming).
+Unlike the Spark streaming DStreams model, that is based on RDDs, TIBCO ComputeDB supports Spark SQL in both models.

 <a id= dstreams> </a>
 ## Spark Streaming DStreams Model

-SnappyData’s streaming functionality builds on top of Spark Streaming and is primarily aimed at making it simpler to build streaming applications and to integrate with the built-in store.
-In SnappyData, you can define streams declaratively from any SQL client, register continuous queries on streams, mutate SnappyData tables based on the streaming data.
+TIBCO ComputeDB’s streaming functionality builds on top of Spark Streaming and is primarily aimed at making it simpler to build streaming applications and to integrate with the built-in store.
+In TIBCO ComputeDB, you can define streams declaratively from any SQL client, register continuous queries on streams, mutate TIBCO ComputeDB tables based on the streaming data.
 For more information on streaming, refer to this [section](../programming_guide/stream_processing_using_sql.md).

 ### Code Sample

 Code example for streaming is in [StreamingExample.scala](https://github.com/SnappyDataInc/snappydata/blob/master/examples/src/main/scala/org/apache/spark/examples/snappydata/StreamingExample.scala).
-The code snippets in the following sections show how to declare a stream table, register continuous queries(CQ), and update SnappyData table using the stream data.
+The code snippets in the following sections show how to declare a stream table, register continuous queries(CQ), and update TIBCO ComputeDB table using the stream data.

-### Using Stream Processing with SnappyData
+### Using Stream Processing with TIBCO ComputeDB

 **First get a SnappySession and a SnappyStreamingContext**: </br>
 Here SnappyStreamingContext is initialized in a batch duration of one second.